 4. Request a Written Report: Ensure the results detail strengths, challenges, and actionable recommendations for work, education, or therapy.

-After Twice-Exceptional Testing
+After Twice Exceptional Testing

 A 2e diagnosis can unlock support and strategies for thriving as an adult: